Mixability of Integral Losses: a Key to Efficient Online Aggregation of Functional and Probabilistic Forecasts: Forecasting of Probability Distributions

 \subsubsection{One-Dimensional Case}

 Let $\mathcal{X}=[a,b]\subset \mathbb{R}$ and assume that $\Gamma=\Omega$ is the space of all probability measures over Borel field of $\mathcal{X}$.
-In this case \textbf{Continuous Ranking Probability Score} (CRPS) by \cite{matheson1976scoring,von1977continuous} is widely used for comparing probability distributions:
+In this case \textbf{Continuous Ranked Probability Score} (CRPS) by \cite{matheson1976scoring} is widely used for comparing probability distributions:

 where by $\text{CDF}_{\upsilon}:\mathcal{X}\rightarrow[0,1]$ we denote cumulative distribution function of probability distribution $\upsilon\in\Gamma$, i.e. ${\text{CDF}_{\upsilon}(x)=\upsilon([a,x])}$ for all $x\in[a,b]$.
 We visualize CRPS in the following Figure \ref{fig:crps}.